harshkrishna17/PlayerFinishingOverviewShiny/README.md

 # xG-Race-Shiny
-A Shiny app that creates football/soccer xG race plots using data from Understat.
+A Shiny app that creates xG based finishing reports for soccer players using data from Understat.

 [You can find the app here.](https://harshkrishna.shinyapps.io/PlayerFinishingOverview/)